-Students need to be aware of deadline dates and submit their initial internship packet proposals on time (October 18th for a Spring 2020 Internship).
+Students need to be aware of deadline dates and submit their initial internship packet proposals on time (October 23rd for a Spring 2021 Internship).

-It is the student's responsibility to submit a completed internship packet by the assigned deadline; late submittals will only be considered if time permits.
+It is the student's responsibility to submit a completed internship packet by the assigned deadline; late submittals will only be considered if time permits and the student communicates with Dr. DeMichele.